 Please note that the back of the property adjoins onto another cottage.
 The Shed has its own private garden and drive/entrance.

 Outside the property, there is a large terrace with table and chairs and a lawned area.
 This is ideal for “al fresco dining” or just relaxing and enjoying the views.
-A Fire pit is provided for your use.
+A BBQ is provided for your use (charcoal not provided).